 Blockchain technology has been making a splash over the web since it was introduced as the backbone of cryptocurrencies.
 It offers better security and transparency without the need for third parties to oversee any processes.
 This is because a digital ledger of any transactions is kept and added on to an endless chain of information.

-With new technologies such as this, web design is going to be more centered around data security and the safety of user information.
+With new technologies such as this, web design is going to be more centred around data security and the safety of user information.

 Pageless websites are becoming more popular.
 Instead of having multiple pages, they mimic the style of social media.
 That is, a single page that you can endlessly scroll up and down.
 This is most probably to encourage the high engagement levels that social media sees.